kVA vs kW electrical load calculation checklist

 Always check the manufacturer's nameplate data for the most accurate figures.

 Large motors in HVAC units or industrial pumps demand a massive jolt of electricity to start—known as inrush current.
-If you only size your kVA for the steady running load, this initial surge will likely trip the breaker.
+This initial surge can be 5-8 times the normal running current.
+If you only size your kVA for the steady running load, this initial surge will likely trip the breaker or overload the generator.

 Understanding how different components impact your total power needs is vital, especially when designing a complex setup.
 You can see how these factors come together in a complete energy storage system by reading our detailed guide.